Josephdada01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Editing
-i include the command to print the current user username just a little changes how to print the current groups the user is part of it
+switch the current user to betty print the user name of current user print the groups including current user